Applied Innovation Leadership MA

 How you'll learn

-You will have a base studio where you and your peers will explore innovation in all its guises; working collaboratively across semester intakes to provide thought-provoking solutions to contemporary problem domains.
+Utilising teaching spaces in the Delia Derbyshire complex, you and your peers will have the chance to explore innovation in all its guises during the course; working collaboratively across semester intakes to provide thought-provoking solutions to contemporary problem domains.

 You will receive a course of interactions designed to provide the foundations upon which you will contribute through extensive self-directed study.
-Academic staff will be on-hand to advise and guide your through your learning journey.
+Academic staff will be on hand to advise and guide you through your learning journey.

 Practical group project work will be at the centre of course delivery, equipping you with the necessary knowledge and skills to work in highly complex innovation environments.
-You will become a master collaborator and communicator through continuous feedback and feedforward interactions with academic staff and peers.
-You will learn to manage stakeholders within Business, Government, and NGOs.
+You will aim to become a master collaborator and communicator through continuous feedback and feedforward interactions with academic staff and peers.
+You will learn to manage stakeholders within business, government and NGOs.

 Teaching contact hours

-Part of university life is undertaking self-directed learning.
-Across the course of the week you will have non ‘taught’ time that allows you to work independently to apply the skills you have learnt in taught or facilitated sessions to your projects or assignment briefs.
-This is particularly important in the school of art and design as it allows you to put into practice making in workshop and studio spaces.
+Part of university life is undertaking self-directed learning (SDL).
+Across the course of the week, you will have non ‘taught’ time that allows you to work independently to apply the skills you have learnt in taught or facilitated sessions to your projects or assignment briefs.
+This is particularly important in the school of art and design as it allows you to put into practice, making in workshop and studio spaces.

 Assessment